developwithpassion/exercises/intro/README.md

-# Assignment 1
+# Intro

+The purpose of the exercises in this section are to get you comfortable with enough syntax that the focus can primarily be on problem solving.
+We are not trying to learn javascript here.
+We are trying to learn enough javascript syntax to be able to start solvign computational problems with.

-The purpose of this assignment is to get comfortable with the following concepts:
+## Constructs to get comfortable with

 - Variable assignment and usage
 - Control Flow Constructs: